iTwin/itwinjs-core/docs/presentation/consume/Install.md

 The primary frontend dependency is `presentation-frontend`.
-However, consumers typically also want to depend on `presentation-components` which contains various iModelJs Presentation-driven data providers and other components.
+However, consumers typically also want to depend on `presentation-components` which contains various iModel.js Presentation-driven data providers and other components.
 The packages can be installed with
 ```bash
 npm install presentation-frontend presentation-components